 It’s about emotions and how we piece through the daily dilemmas in our lives.
 It’s about figuring out our goals and what the most important aspects of our lives really are.
 Doing a budget and living frugally doesn’t mean much if it doesn’t open our eyes to what our real values are.

-The problem is that the average consumer gets emotional fulfillment out of spending.
+The average consumer gets emotional fulfillment out of spending

 The guilt doesn’t come from the spending, it comes from the bills that come in later.
 People don’t feel bad about the purchase of a flat panel television – in fact, it’s usually a rush.
 The bad feeling comes when the credit card statements roll in and the paycheck isn’t big enough to cover it.

-It’s that separation of feelings that creates problems for many people, including myself.
+The separation of spending and feelings creates problems for many

 Unfortunately, those are the same people who go home and dread looking at their bills, spending sleepless nights worrying about paying for everything and knowing that they’re just one false step from a financial meltdown.